AmmarPL/TerminalJetpackJoyride/Readme.md

 hero.
 So if he is in the range of the magnet, he would be continuously attracted towards the magnet.
 #### Boss:
-The boss enemy must appear in the end.The boss enemy a flying dragon that adjusts its position according to the player.
-It throws ice balls aimed at the hero, which he must dodge.
+The boss enemy shall appear in the end.
+The boss enemy a flying dragon that adjusts its position according to the player.
+It throws ice balls aimed at the hero, which you must dodge.
 #### Bullets and SnowBalls:
 These are the weapons of the hero and the dragon respectivly.
 __________________